OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-2-fumarco-gibbs-jarvis-rossi/index.md

 **Fumarco, Gibbs, Jarvis, & Rossi (2017)**

-A study, by birth quarter, of scores and salaries of National (Ice) Hockey League (NHL) professionals, from the 2008–2009 season to the 2015–2016 season.
+A study, by birth quarter, of scores and salaries of drafted Canadian and USA National (Ice) Hockey League (NHL) professionals (not goalies), from the 2008–2009 season to the 2015–2016 season.

 ![](ice-hockey.jpg "Hockey player photo created by master1305 - www.freepik.com")